kannanjayachandran/Java/Readme.md

 # Java
-## This repository contains all the Projects and the practice sets I have done in  Java.
+## This repository contains all the Projects and practice sets I have done in  Java.